swisnl/jQuery-contextMenu/README.md

 ## Changelog ##

-### Unreleased ###
+### 2.0.0 (October 28th 2015) ###

-* __The Next version will change the default names of the icon classes in order to stop CSS conflicts with frameworks which define the class 'icon'.__ In order to keep the icon names the same as before this change you can change the defaults on the classnames for the icons ([docs on classNames option](http://swisnl.github.io/jQuery-contextMenu/docs.html#options-classNames)).
+* __This version will changes the default names of the icon classes in order to stop CSS conflicts with frameworks which define the class 'icon'.__ In order to keep the icon names the same as before this change you can change the defaults on the classnames for the icons ([docs on classNames option](http://swisnl.github.io/jQuery-contextMenu/docs.html#options-classNames)).
 The classnames will probably be "context-menu-icon-*" as proposed earlier by @rodneyrehm.
 * You can not use SASS to customize your contextmenu.
 The gulp command build-icons takes all the SVG icons from src/icons and builds them into a font.
 In order to this we needed to break backwards compatibility.
 This does mean the new CSS does not have the old .icon class defined which makes it a lot more stable within CSS frameworks.
 The first revision of the documentation is found [here](documentation/docs/customize.md).
-* The 1.x branch will be maintained for a while, just to make bugfixes are done there still.
+* The 1.x branch will be maintained for a while with bugfixes.
 But support for 1.x will be dropped in the coming months.
 * Reverted the change from 1.7.0: .html() changed back to .text() since it is an security issue (thanks @arai-a)

 ### 1.10.1 (October 25th 2015) ###

-* Last release before 2.0
 * Added gulp command (integration-test-paths) to change the paths in the integration tests to the correct path after they are overwritten by the documentation generator.
 * Make sure the contextmenu is not outside the client area by (thanks to @arai-a)
 * Update jQuery dependecy so that it will not result in double installation of jQuery when using npm (thanks to @fredericlb)